Discover what is Panchakarma & it’s detoxification method which has marvelous benefits on the mind & body at the same time

 - Vamana= Therapeutic Vomiting

 - Raktamokshana= Blood Letting

-However, practices like therapetuci vomiting and blood letting are no longer practiced today and have been replaced with more relaxing, mild therapies such as oil-massages and gentle therapies.
+However, practices like therapeutic vomiting and bloodletting are no longer practiced today and have been replaced with more relaxing, mild therapies such as oil massages and gentle therapies.

 Panchakarma is serious #werk, even though you aren’t physically doing anything.
 In fact, that’s what makes it so difficult.
 Your body is releasing years and years of stored emotional and physical toxins and even though you are sitting still the entire day, you end up exhausted by the time your day’s treatments are over.